 Whether they have a little or a lot, when it comes to washing your baby's hair, you may be wondering how to do it safely.

-The Easiest Way To Wash Your Baby’s Hair
+How to Wash Your Baby's Hair

 At birth, a newborn baby's hair can be very thick, wispy, or almost non-existent, and there's no 'normal' amount of hair for a baby to have.
 If a little one's born with hair, it can vary massively in colour and texture, from fair and thin, to dark and curly.

 But whether they have a little or a lot, when it comes to washing your baby's hair, you may be wondering how to do it safely and with as few tears as possible.
 Read on for some top tips for caring for your baby's hair.

 Washing your little one's hair is an important step in their bath time routine and gets them used to having water around their head.